-Most Tribes have created a notebook or file designated as the "Public Record" that is available to the public at the tribal environmental office, the tribal government office, or other readily accessible public location such as a school or library.
+Many Tribes have created a notebook or file designated as the "Public Record" that is available to the public at the tribal environmental office, the tribal government office, or other readily accessible public location such as a school or library.
+Others are using social media or web sites.